realKarthikNair/Learning-C-Lang-sem-1/README.md

 learning C lang... cuz why not?

 ### Why am I making this repo?
-To save my progress learning C language in a way pretending C is my first programming language
+To save my progress learning C language during my time in the university

 ### Why making it public?
 Who knows it might end up helping the FBI!